Specification of low emitting materials

 Building services should be designed in line with best practice guidance, such as that produced by the Chartered Institute of Building Services Engineers (CIBSE) for elimination of Legionnaire’s risk.

-Building services should also be designed with planned preventative maintenance (PPM) in mind.
+Building services should also be designed with Planned Preventative Maintenance (PPM) in mind.
 Well maintained building services perform better and consequently ventilation, humidity levels, energy consumption etc. are optimised.
 The key consideration in maintaining building services is ease of access.
+Building Information Modelling (BIM) is a process for creating and managing information on a construction project across the project lifecycle and can help to improve maintenance and life time building use.

 Typically, natural ventilation solutions consume less energy than sealed buildings.
-However, natural ventilation cannot always be pursued if, for example, the building is adjacent to a source of air (or noise) pollution.
+However, natural ventilation cannot always be pursued if, for example, the building is adjacent to a source of air (or noise) pollution, such as a major road or industrial process.

 Control of refrigerant emissions